LorisNanni/Insect-identification/README.md

 end

-the fusion among the different classifiers is very simple, we sum the scores.
+Notice that: the fusion among the different classifiers is very simple, we sum the scores.